-- R4.15 Students on agreed split-site PhD programmes should comply with the College's Academic Regulations, with the exceptions listed below. - R4.16 The minimum period of residence in London for each students on an agreed split-site MPhil/PhD programme will depend on the agreement between their Research Institution and their faculty at the College, but will normally involve periods at induction, upgrade and submission and viva. - R4.17 Students on split-site programmes must have supervisors based in both institutions.
+- R4.15 Students on agreed split-site PhD programmes should comply with the normal King's College London Regulations, with the exceptions listed below. - R4.16 The minimum period of residence in London for each student on an agreed split-site MPhil/PhD programme will depend on the agreement between their Research Institution and their faculty at King's College London, but will normally involve periods at induction, upgrade and submission and viva. - R4.17 Students on split-site programmes must have supervisors based in both institutions.
 The external supervisor will need to be approved by the King's College London faculty where the student is based, using their normal procedures. - R4.18 Supervisors should work together to monitor progress and comply with normal King's College London processes and procedures of documenting this